NikitaOsotsky/angular-spa/README.md

 ## Backend data server

-Run `json-server --watch data/news.json --port 3004` for json server.
-Navigate to `http://localhost:3004/`.
+Run `json-server data/db.json` for json server.
+Navigate to `http://localhost:3005/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding